 A very tolerant and vigorous strain of the prized shiitake mushroom, known for its medicinal and culinary uses.
 Delicious, meaty flavor makes an excellent meat substitute when cooking.
 Be patient with this variety - the Shiitake logs may take up to a year for initial fruiting to begin.
 Follow instructions carefully to ensure success.
 These seemingly innocent small pieces of wood are carrying a secret.
 They have been inoculated with pure mushroom mycelium and when inserted into a log or stump can provide a delicious surprise.
 Consider these plugs the seed of mushroom and turn your yard into a forager’s delight.
+For plug health, keep refrigerated until ready to use.
 (5 Oz Package, contains 100 plugs)

 Ideal wood types: Oak (white and red), Maple (sugar, red, and silver), Beech (American and blue), Birch, Chestnut, Alder, Hickory, Ironwood, Sweetgum, Cherry, Eucalyptus, or Black Gum Do NOT use: Cedar, Redwood, Cypress, Pine, Ash, Walnut, Elm, or Black Locust ~section~Mushroom Log Plugging Instructions

 Logs must be cut from healthy living trees.
 NO ROT AT ALL!
 Plugging your logs must take place zero to two months from the date that the tree was felled, but the sooner the better.
 Best time of the year to cut is winter into spring when the trees are completely dormant.
 However, you can inoculate at any time during the winter months.
 Keep the bark undamaged and as intact as possible.
 Keep the logs clean and off the ground by stacking on a crate or scraps of wood.